 Another noteworthy feature here is the suspended Canopy Walkway, which permits you to stroll 41 metres above the rainforest floor.

-For a high country sporting challenge, this 18 hole golf course is perched 2,000 metres above sea level at the base of Mount Kinabalu.
+For a high country sporting challenge, Mount Kinabalu Golf Club is a 18 hole golf course is perched 2,000 metres above sea level, at the base of Mount Kinabalu.

-Spectacular views of the mountain offer a welcome distraction to your game as well as a dramatic backdrop to every hole.
+Spectacular views of the mountain offer a welcome distraction to your game, as well as a dramatic backdrop to every hole.